Block'hood: Development

-Block'hood was first released for early access on March 10, 2016 for Microsoft Windows and MacOS.
+Block'hood, developed by American developer Plethora Project, was first released for early access on March 10, 2016 for Microsoft Windows and MacOS.
 On March 30, 2016, new features were released including a new UI to inspect block properties, Pigs and Cows were added as well as new farms.
 On April 27, 2016, Inhabitants were added to the game along with new building blocks.
 On May 25, 2016, more inhabitants were added, as well as new challenge levels and more new building blocks.
 Plethora Project went to E3 in June 2016 to represent the game on MacOS.
 The game won an award for Best Gameplay at the "Games for Change" festival in June 2016.
 More new features including a world system enabling a larger neighborhoods were released on July 11, 2016.
 On August 11, 2016, an update improving the menu system and user interface was released.
 On October 14, 2016, all 200 building blocks were available and dynamic effects like wind and rain were published.
 On December 5, 2016, inhabitants demands were added.
 The first Linux version of the game was released on December 18, 2016.
 The full version of the game was released on May 11, 2017, which included a new story game mode.
 The game is built on the Unity game engine.